Der-Schneeprinz/der-schneeprinz.github.io/README.md

 ![Knapsack](https://github.com/Der-Schneeprinz/der-schneeprinz.github.io/blob/main/img/Knapsack%20Ulam%20Saver.JPG)

-This applcaiton is used for maximizing the budget of the
+This applcaiton is used for maximizing the budget of the user when choosing a certain item from the menu.
+The user can also select to record the transaction in the history file of the application.